Franco Sosa (footballer, born 1999)

-Franco Sosa (born 19 September 1999) is an Argentine footballer currently playing as a forward for Argentino Quilmes.
+Franco Andrés Sosa (born 19 September 1999) is an Argentine footballer currently playing as a forward for Argentino Quilmes.

 Club career

 Sosa made his senior debut for Temperley in a 1–3 loss to Independiente Rivadavia, replacing Claudio Darío Salina for the final 23 minutes.

+In 2023, Sosa moved on loan to Chilean club Unión San Felipe from Argentino de Quilmes on a one-year deal.

 International career

 Shortly after making his debut, Sosa was called up to the Argentina under-17 squad for friendly games against Uruguay.

 Personal life

 Sosa has two brothers, Agustín and Leandro, who are also professional footballers.